Below, you can find a list of courses from our current semester. A full listing of our regular courses, can be found in the College Catalog.

 Principles of deductive inference; traditional syllogistic and basic modern symbolic logic.

 What is our ethical relationship to the environment?
-Should we care for the environment only because we need it to survive?
-Or are there other compelling reasons?
-How should we approach the topics of sustainability and climate change?
-In this course, students will learn how to use philosophical theories to answer these questions.
-In the course of doing so, we will examine the history of the environmental ethics as a recent and growing field.
+Should we care for the environment only because we need it to survive or does the natural world have value in itself?
+How should we approach the topics of sustainability, resources and climate change?
+Should we be conservationists or preservationists?
+In this course, students will learn how to use philosophical theories to approach these questions.
+In doing so, we will examine the history of the environmental ethics as a recent and growing field.

-Moral psychology is an important interdisciplinary field in which philosophers, psychologists, sociologists, and experts in other fields attempt to explore the relationship between ethics and the way human brains process information.
-Interesting work in this field has studied how our emotions and our moral reasoning interact; how moral responsibility is altered by various psychological conditions like sociopathy, bi-polar disorder, or depression; and whether the human brain is capable of consistent enough behavior to result in moral character traits like honesty, kindness, or bravery.
+Moral psychology is an important interdisciplinary field in which philosophers, psychologists, sociologists, and experts in other fields explore the relationship between ethics and the way human brains process information.
+Interesting work in this field has studied how our emotions and our moral reasoning interact, how moral responsibility is altered by various psychological conditions like sociopathy, bi-polar disorder, or depression.
+Studies have also been done to determine if the human brain is capable of consistent enough behavior to result in moral character traits such as honesty, kindness, or bravery.

-In this course our goal will be to analytically analyze research in philosophy and psychology on moral reasoning, judgments, and decision-making.
+In this course we will analyze research in philosophy and psychology in regard to moral reasoning, judgments, and decision-making.
 We will explore the nature of belief and its relationship to practical and theoretical moral reasoning.
-We will also delve into the nature of character traits and ask if empirical psychology gives us reason to doubt that we have any such traits.
-We will try to examine what it means for us to trust someone and whether or not such a state is ever warranted or even possible.
-We will explore how our emotions influence our reasoning processes and ask if it is possible that our emotions are indispensable for ethics.
-And we will delve into questions about moral responsibility and try to understand if we can be responsible for our behavior when it is controlled by psychological processes that are beyond our control.
+We will also ask, at least, the following questions: Does empirical psychology gives us reason to doubt that we have any such traits?
+What does it mean to trust someone?
+How do our emotions influence our reasoning processes?
+How do emotions affect our ability to make ethical decisions?